 What to Eat with Pain d'Épices?

 Normally the French don't eat anything with pain d'épices at teatime.
-As a light teatime treat, it's served with tea, coffee or chocolat chaud and delicious served with clementine oranges.
+As a light teatime treat, it's served with tea, coffee or typical French hot chocolate (chocolat chaud) and delicious served with clementine oranges.

-The French also serve this as an apéritif or as a starter during the holiday season as it goes well with foie gras.
-As this recipe is not too sweet, it's ideal served with stronger French cheeses too.
+The French also serve this as an apéritif or as a starter (l'entrée) during the holiday season as it goes well with foie gras.
+As this recipe is not too sweet, it's also ideal served with stronger French cheeses.
 For the ultimate luxury, enjoy with a little fig jam (confiture de figues).

-This also makes a great base for my gingerbread and apple caramel trifles.
+This also makes a great base for gingerbread and apple caramel trifles.

 Pain d'épices